Creeperasek/plan-scrapper-ubb/README.md

    ./scrapper.sh
    ```

-> [!WARNING:] Ensure you're in the correct directory when running these commands.
+> [!WARNING] Ensure you're in the correct directory when running these commands.

 ## API Endpoints